ETH-DISCO/cluster-tutorial/README.md

 # check results
 for file in /itet-stor/$USER/net_scratch/slurm/*; do if [ -f "$file" ]; then echo -e "\e[32m$(basename "$file")\e[0m"; cat "$file"; echo -e "\n----------\n"; fi; done
 ```

-Once you're done you can check the output in `/itet-stor/{{USERNAME}}/net_scratch/cluster/jobs/`.
-Each filepointer your script writes to (ie. stderr, stdout) will have its own file.

 # Footnotes